Hunting Safety Tips

 - Always practice installing a hang-on tree stand at ground level before attempting an elevated installation.

-- Use a full body safety harness as part of your fall restraint system.
-Never use a waist belt or rope as a substitute for a full body safety harness while in a tree stand.
+- Always use a full body safety harness/fall restraint system when climbing a tree or in a tree stand.
+Never use a waist belt or rope as a substitute for this safety equipment.

 - Only climb healthy trees.